THARUNISWER/32-bit_Simple_risc/README.md

 - Memory Access (MA) stage
 - Read-Write (RW) stage

+The ALU, Control Unit, Forwarding Unit, Data Lock Unit and Latches were also implemented and are present in `RiscProcessor.circ`

 The SimpleRISC codes that were used to evaluate and benchmark the processor can be found in `Benchmarks`.
 Additionally, an assembler was created to convert the assembly language code to machine code and can be accessed from the `Assembler.py` file.